 For students entering the doctoral program with a master's degree in a related field from a regionally accredited institution, the number of required credits may be reduced up to 30 credits, subject to approval of the program faculty and the associate dean for student affairs.
 See AP.6.5.2 Reduction of Credits for more information.

 Students should refer to the Admissions & Policies tab for specific policies related to this program.

 |Select 39 credits of approved elective courses in consultation with the student's advisor||39|

 Dissertation Committee and Supervisor

 By the end of the first year, a student in the program is expected to have selected a dissertation/research supervisor and to have formed the dissertation committee.
 This committee will consist of at least four graduate faculty members (including the dissertation supervisor), with at least two members from the Department of Chemistry and Biochemistry.
 At least one member must be from outside the department.
-Qualified individuals who are not members of the graduate faculty, including faculty at other universities or government laboratories, may serve on the committee with the approval of the program director and the college's associate dean.
+Qualified individuals who are not members of the graduate faculty, including faculty at other universities or government laboratories, may serve on the committee with the approval of the department chair and the college's associate dean.

 Dissertation Proposal and Advancement to Candidacy

 Prior to completing the sixth semester in the program, a student is expected to have advanced to candidacy.
 The student's committee will determine whether a candidate is ready to begin preparation of the research proposal and approve enrollment in CHEM 998 Doctoral Dissertation Proposal based upon their familiarity with the student's progress.

 In order to advance to candidacy, a student is required to fulfill the following requirements: